grafana/grafana/docs/sources/panels/visualizations/table/table-field-options.md

 ### Color background (gradient or solid)

-If thresholds are set, then the field background displays in the appropriate threshold color.
+If thresholds are set, then the field background is displayed in the appropriate threshold color.

 {{< docs-imagebox img="/img/docs/tables/color-background.png" max-width="500px" caption="Color background" class="docs-image--no-shadow" >}}